roboard/86MiniCNC/README.md

 # 86MiniCNC

-86MiniCNC is an open-source, all 3D-printed Mini CNC designed by Chris Wang (chris.wang@dmp.com.tw).
+86MiniCNC is an open-source, all 3D-printed Mini CNC designed by Chris Wang (chris.wang@dmp.com.tw) for Motion86 library DEMO (http://www.86duino.com/?p=19443&lang=TW).
 All parts as well as the actuator mechanism are printed by "86Duino Enjoy" 3D Printer.
 All STL are available and welcome to download.